Building on the Command Line

 Great.
 Now let’s turn that thing into a runnable program:

-Now look at the directory contents again and note the presence of a new file, helloworld.o:
+Now look at the directory contents again and note the presence of a new file, hello.o:

 $ ls